-The development and implementation of the Bank's liquidity policy is the responsibility of ALCO and is approved by the Risk Committee.
+The development and implementation of the Bank's liquidity policy is the responsibility of ALCO and is approved by the RRC and ratified by the Risk Committee.
 The day to day monitoring and management of liquidity is the responsibility of the Treasury Department.
-The Treasury Department prepares liquidity reports and performs stress tests on a monthly basis and reports the results to ALCO and the Risk Committee.
-The Bank transacts only a small number of foreign currency trades, predominantly in GBP, CAD, CHF and EUR, and solely for customer cash flow purposes.
-These are mostly foreign exchange spot transactions and are usually fully covered.
-This mismatch does not represent material market or liquidity risk.
+The Treasury Department prepares liquidity reports and performs stress tests on a monthly basis and reports the results to ALCO, RRC and the Risk Committee.